Best AI Tools to Extract Data from PDFs

 Adobe PDF Extract API

-Adobe's developer product extracts text, tables, images, document structure, and layout information from PDFs.
-It returns structured JSON and can also produce Markdown for complex tables and figures.
+Adobe PDF Extract API pulls text, tables, images, and page layout from PDFs.
+It returns JSON and can also make Markdown from complex tables and charts.

 SciSpace Data Extractor